 Pipe welding positions are dictated by the job.
 Pipe welds are made under many different requirements and in different welding situations.
-In general, the position is fixed, but in sane cases can be rolled for flat-position work.
+In general, the position is fixed, but in same cases can be rolled for flat-position work.
 Positions and procedures for welding pipe are outlined below.

 (1) Align the joint and tack weld or hold in position with steel bridge clamps with the pipe mounted on suitable rollers (fig. 6-33).
 Start welding at point C, figure 6-33, progressing upward to point B. When point B is reached, rotate the pipe clockwise until the stopping point of the weld is at point C and again weld upward to point B. When the pipe is being rotated, the torch should be held between points B and C and the pipe rotated past it.

 (3) The weld should be stopped just before the root of the starting point so that a small opening remains.
 The starting point is then reheated, so that the area surrounding the junction point is at a uniform temperature.
 This will insure a complete fusion of the advancing weld with the starting point.

 (4) If the side wall of the pipe is more than 1/4 in.
 (0.64 cm) in thickness, a multipass weld should be made.

-b.
 Horizontal Pipe Fixed Position Weld.

 (1) After tack welding, the pipe is set up so that the tack welds are oriented approximately as shown in figure 6-34.
 After welding has been started, the pipe must not be moved in any direction.

 Step 1.
-Starting at the bottom or 6 o’clock position, weld upward to the 3 o’clock position.Step 2
+Starting at the bottom or 6 o’clock position, weld upward to the 3 o’clock position.

 Step 2.
-Starting back at the bottom, weld upward to the 9 o’clock position.Step 3
+Starting back at the bottom, weld upward to the 9 o’clock position.